gramineproject/graphene/Documentation/manpages/gsc.rst

 When specifying :option:`-L <gsc-build -L>`  during GSC :command:`gsc build`, you may select the Linux PAL at Docker run time instead of the Linux-SGX PAL by specifying the environment variable :envvar:`GSC_PAL` as an option to the :command:`docker run` command.
-When using the Linux Pal, it is not necessary to sign the image via a :command:`gsc sign-image` command.
+When using the Linux PAL, it is not necessary to sign the image via a :command:`gsc sign-image` command.

 .. envvar:: GSC_PAL